Carlos Montezuma: Career

 At the beginning of 1896 Dr. Montezuma left Pratt to return to Chicago and start private medical practice.
-In 1900, he traveled as team doctor with Coach Pop Warner's National Champion Carlisle Indian School football team back to Arizona for the first time since his childhood.
+In 1900, he traveled as a team doctor with Coach Pop Warner's National Champion Carlisle Indian School football team back to Arizona for the first time since his childhood.
 The following year he was again in Arizona on his own, contacting long-lost relatives he had not seen since his abduction.
 Montezuma's hatred for the reservations softened once he saw how connected his people were to their ancestral land and understood that they considered it home.
 Thereafter, he joined the Yavapai struggle that led to the creation of the Fort McDowell Yavapai or Mohave-Apache Reservation by late 1903.
-Until his death he would fight to support the rights of his people in the reservation.
 In 1904, Dr. Montezuma founded the Indian Fellowship League, the first urban Indian organization in the U.S., in Chicago.

 By 1905, Carlos Montezuma attracted national attention as an Indian leader.
 He began publicly attacking the government for the conditions imposed upon Natives.
 He became an outspoken opponent of the Bureau of Indian Affairs (BIA).
 In addition, he helped found the Society of American Indians in 1911, the first Indian rights organization created by and for Indians.
 In 1916 he started a monthly magazine titled Wassaja that he used as a platform to spread his views of the BIA and Native American education, civil rights and citizenship.

+Legacy

 Dr. Montezuma became very ill with tuberculosis in 1922 and decided to permanently return to the land of his people.
 He died on January 31, 1923, and is buried at the Fort McDowell Indian cemetery.
 The memory of his work faded until the 1970s, when historians rediscovered his achievements.

-Legacy
+Up until his death he continued to fight to support the rights of his people in the reservation.

 The Fort McDowell Yavapai Nation in 1996 named their new health care facility the Dr. Carlos Montezuma, Wassaja Memorial Health Center.
 In 2015, the University of Illinois announced that it would be naming its newest residence hall in his honor.
 The naming included former Chancellor Phyllis Wise meeting with the Peoria tribe, originally from Illinois but relocated to Oklahoma by the Indian Relocation Act, in order to improve Native American relations on campus.